Medically reviewed by Drugs.com. Last updated on Jun 29, 2020.

 Concerns related to adverse events:

-• Anaphylactic reactions: Use caution with history of severe anaphylaxis to allergens; patients taking beta-blockers may become more sensitive to repeated challenges.
+• Anaphylactic reactions: Use with caution in patients with history of atopy or a history of severe anaphylaxis to a variety of allergens; patients taking beta-blockers may become more sensitive to repeated challenges.
 Treatment of anaphylaxis (eg, epinephrine) in patients taking beta-blockers may be ineffective or promote undesirable effects.

-• Diabetes: Use with caution in patients with diabetes mellitus; may potentiate hypoglycemia and/or mask signs and symptoms.
+• Diabetes: Use with caution in patients with diabetes mellitus (especially labile diabetes); may potentiate hypoglycemia and/or mask signs and symptoms.

-• Myasthenia gravis: Use with caution in patients with myasthenia gravis or myasthenic symptoms; may worsen disease.
+• Myasthenia gravis: Use with caution in patients with myasthenia gravis; may worsen disease or other myasthenic symptoms (eg, diplopia, ptosis, and generalized weakness).

 • Peripheral vascular disease (PVD) and Raynaud disease: Can precipitate or aggravate symptoms of arterial insufficiency in patients with PVD and Raynaud disease.
 Use with caution and monitor for progression of arterial obstruction.